 Therefore pain management and strategies to maintain Occupational performance are key in developing effective therapeutic interventions.

-There is good reason why hot baths or hydrotherapy pools are routinely used by physiotherapists and pain management experts in the ongoing treatment of people with a diagnosis of OA and RA, as immersion in hot water stimulates the release of endorphins, these are naturally occurring neurotransmitters released from the pituitary gland in the brain that reduce pain and improve mood, thus having a positive affect on two of the most debilitating symptoms of the condition.
+There is good reason why hot baths or hydrotherapy pools are routinely used by physiotherapists and pain management experts in the ongoing treatment of people with a diagnosis of OA and RA, as immersion in hot water stimulates the release of endorphins, these are naturally occurring neurotransmitters released from the pituitary gland in the brain that reduces pain and improves mood, thus having a positive affect on two of the most debilitating symptoms of the condition.

-So why is this the case, immersion in warm water raises your body temperature, causing your blood vessels to dilate and increasing circulation, this results in less swelling and pain, and increases mobility.
-The soothing warmth and buoyancy of warm water makes it a safe and an ideal environment for relieving arthritis pain, stiffness and enables its user to carry out a range of movement in a supportive environment.
+So why is this the case, immersion in warm water raises your body temperature, causing your blood vessels to dilate and increasing circulation, this results in less swelling and pain and increases mobility.
+The soothing warmth and buoyancy of warm water make it a safe and an ideal environment for relieving arthritis pain, stiffness and enables its user to carry out a range of movement in a supportive environment.

 The additional benefit of a hot bath is that hot water prompts relaxation and the increase in body temperature helps you fall asleep faster and sleep more soundly, this then allows for a deeper sleep pattern and thus reduces the effect of fatigue.

-The healthcare professional involved with a client with RA or OA should look at creating clearly defined client centred goals which look at self-management, engagement in therapeutic activities and exercise programs that are essential to increase functional abilities, improve sleep, decrease depression and enhance overall health and well being.
+The healthcare professional involved with a client with RA or OA should look at creating clearly defined client centred goals which look at self-management, engagement in therapeutic activities and exercise programs that are essential to increase functional abilities, improve sleep, decrease depression and enhance overall health and well-being.